Rube-Cube/Sphynx-Encryption/README.md

 maybe in the future I will abstract the type conversion to separate functions to keep the input and output types of the processing functions the same.

-I ask for kind correction if I misuse any terminology.
+I ask for kind correction if I misuse any terminology in the codebase (e.g. "hash").